Oil painting for beginners: 12 tips on how to get started and take your skills to the next level.

 Gamvar differs from traditional varnish like Damar Resin in that it allows the oil to cure beneath the layer of varnish.

 You can apply Gamvar as soon as your painting is dry to the touch.
-If you have thick textured areas of the painting, make sure the paint is hard all the way through (test it by pressing your fingernail lightly into the thick paint).
+If you have thick textured areas of the painting, make sure the paint is hard all the way throug.
+Test it by pressing your fingernail lightly into the thick paint.

 Applying the varnish is easy—make sure all your materials are clean and paint it on with a fairly soft, wide synthetic brush.
 Don’t apply too much varnish in one coat.
 A very thin, evenly spread coat of varnish will deepen colours and protect your painting.
 The varnish can take around 24 hours to dry.
 I’d advise propping it up on an easel and covering it with something to protect it from dust while it’s drying.
 You can always add another coat of varnish once the first has dried.